Executive Vice President, Chief Policy Officer, and Head of Strategic Advocacy, U.S. Chamber of Commerce

 The key phrase is public debt “authorized by law.”
 Under current law, debt issued by the government is only allowed up to the amount specified in the debt ceiling, currently $31.4 trillion.
 Issuing debt above that amount is not authorized by law.
 Further, the power to “borrow money on the credit of the United States” is given to Congress (Article I, Section 8) and not the Executive.

 If the Treasury Department attempted to borrow money above the statutory limit in order to pay obligations of the government, the validity of that debt would immediately be called into question and subject to litigation.
 This would only compound the negative economic consequences of reaching the X date.

 Could a Discharge Petition Work?

-There is renewed attention on the possibility that the House could act on a debt limit increase utilizing a discharge petition to circumvent the Republican Leadership.
+There also was discussion of the possibility that the House could act on a debt limit increase utilizing a discharge petition to circumvent the Republican Leadership.
 Democratic Leader Hakeem Jeffries circulated a Dear Colleague letter to members indicating their intention to utilize this process.
-Leaving aside the question of getting the support of 218 members, there are numerous timing hurdles that make this exceptionally difficult, if not impossible.
+Leaving aside the question of getting the support of 218 members, there were numerous timing hurdles that made this exceptionally difficult, if not impossible.

 "A discharge petition doesn't lend itself to a fast approaching deadline like June 1st," says Tom Wickham, former Parliamentarian of the U.S. House of Representatives and Senior Vice President of State and Local Policy at the Chamber.
 "It is a lengthy and complicated process with a couple of different layover periods, and those layover periods use legislative days and not calendar days."